kirenz/first-steps-in-r/README.md

 If you try to load a package and get an error, it probably means you need to install it first.

+Review the [dplyr-documentation](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) to get an overview about the different functionalities of this package.